CharlieLiu17/wheelernhs/_posts/2019-07-20-new-website.md

 **What we are doing now:**

 We are now preparing for out GT Conference in October!
-This is a 3 day conference where we can compete against other schools with our chosen country or countries and committee spot.
+This is a 2 day conference where we can compete against other schools with our chosen country or countries and committee spot.

 __More Information:__
 If you love debating, researching, coming up with resolutions, and speaking, you should join us!
-Make sure to find us at Wildcat Daze!!!!
+Make sure to find us at Wildcat Days!!!!
 More info TBA, but for the mean time, if you have any questions, contact either Diego Trujillo or Ashley Jeong!